The Expert’s Guide to Brilliant SMS Marketing

 Most marketing tactics have their tips and tricks to squeeze out every last drop of growth from them.
 Over time, we have collected quite a few of these so that we could give you an edge over your competitors.

 SMS marketing is making a comeback.
-According to Salesforce Research’s State of Marketing report, SMS messaging increased by 197% for B2B companies and 92% for B2C companies.
-These are impressive numbers indeed.
-This fantastic growth is achieved thanks to the new generation of consumers who prefer texting with a business instead of email or phone calls.
+To be honest, it never really left.
+According to this State of Marketing report, SMS messaging increased by 197% for B2B companies and 92% for B2C companies.

 Why You Should Use SMS for Marketing